mescu74/systematic-review-assistant/docs/architecture.md

 -   **Pydantic for Data Transfer Objects (DTOs) & Validation:** Pydantic schemas (`schemas.py`) are extensively used for:
     -   Defining clear data contracts for service layer inputs (e.g., `SystematicReviewCreate`, `SearchResultUpdate`) and outputs (`SystematicReviewRead`, `SearchResultRead`).
     -   Validating data at the boundaries of services and before LLM interactions.
-    -   Defining the structured output expected from LLM chains (e.g., `ScreeningResponse`, `ScreeningResolutionSchema`).
+    -   Defining the structured output expected from LLM chains (e.g., `ScreeningResponse`, `ResolverOutputSchema`).
     -   *Rationale:* Enhances data integrity, provides type safety, improves developer experience with auto-completion and clear error messages, and serves as self-documentation for data structures.
 -   **LangChain Expression Language (LCEL) for LLM Orchestration:** LLM interactions, particularly for the screening and resolver agents, are built using LCEL chains (`screening_agents.py`).
     -   *Rationale:* Provides a composable and declarative way to define complex LLM workflows, manage prompts, interact with models, parse outputs, and integrate features like retries and listeners (callbacks).